 The College reserves the right to investigate alleged Prohibited Conduct under this Policy occurring off-campus when such conduct adversely affects the College Community, poses a threat of harm to the College Community; interferes with the College's pursuit of its educational objectives and mission, and/or if a student or employee is charged with a serious violation of state or federal law.
+Title IX Sexual Harassment occurs in the College's education program or activity, against a person in the United States.
+Education program or activity includes locations, events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the conduct occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the College.

 e.
-Interim Protective Measures
+Supportive Measures

-Title IX requires the College to take reasonable steps to ensure equal access to its education programs and activities and protect individuals from Prohibited Conduct, including taking interim protective measures before the final outcome of an investigation.
-The College shall take these steps promptly once it has notice of an allegation of Prohibited Conduct, including sexual violence.
-Examples of interim protective measures include, but are not limited to, the following:
+Title IX requires the College to take non-disciplinary/non-punitive reasonable steps to preserve or restore equal access to its education programs and activities and protect individuals from Prohibited Conduct and Title IX Sexual Harassment, including offering supportive measures before the final outcome of an investigation, irrespective of whether the complainant ever chooses to file a Formal Complaint.
+Such measures are designed to restore or preserve equal access to the College's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the College's educational environment, or deter all forms of sexual harassment.
+The College shall take these steps promptly once it has notice of an allegation of Prohibited Conduct or Title IX Sexual Harassment.
+Examples of supportive measures include, but are not limited to, the following: